garethredfern/redfern-dev/content/articles/vuejs-auth-using-laravel-sanctum.md

 ### Protecting Routes in a Vue SPA

 The method for protecting your application routes is fairly simple.
 In the [router](https://github.com/garethredfern/sanctum-vue/blob/master/src/router.jsv) file there is a meta field `requiresAuth` it's a boolean held against every route you want to protect.
 Using the Vue router [beforeEach method](https://github.com/garethredfern/sanctum-vue/blob/master/src/router.js#L39) check for a valid token which is held in local storage if it exists then the user is allowed to view the page.
-I wrote about this in more detail over on [Freecodecamp](https://www.freecodecamp.org/news/authentication-with-vue-js-firebase-5c3a82149f66/) if you are interested to learn more on this approach.
+I wrote about this in more detail [in another article](/articles/authenticate-users-using-firebase-and-vuejs) if you are interested to learn more on this approach.

 ### Notes on CORS